Asw1n/advancedwind/README.md

 - Upwash
 - Leeway
 - Sensor heigth
+apparent wind is back calculated from true wind.
+So that all corrections are applied to apparent wind as well.

 The plugin comes with a webapp that allows you to inspect the effect of the various corrections in real time.
-I suck at crating nice looking html pages, if you want to help me improve this, please do!
+I suck at creating nice looking html pages, if you want to help me improve this, please do!

 SignalK paths needed:
 - environment.wind.speedApparent